Ayushsrivastava2/PD_training/README.md

 10. new rule added to ppolyres<br>![image](https://github.com/user-attachments/assets/963ff612-8f9e-42db-92c5-e62ec0b85cd1)
 11. rerun case with new tech file, DRC voilated for poly and ppolyres distance<br>![image](https://github.com/user-attachments/assets/344c3b04-b16a-48fc-848f-cd176ad639ce)

+## Day4
+### Generating LEF file from mag file
+Why LEF file needs to be dumped? why can't directly use layout file or gds file of cell?
+While doing placement of cell, information required for the cells are - bbox, pg pins/signal pins geoms.
+Details at transistor level - poly layer, diffusion layer, transistor loction is not needed.
+A LEF file is created for std cell containg all basic geom info of cell that is requied during placement of cell in PnR tool.